capital-elle/cloak_id/README.md

     <td>key</td>
     <td>The key to use for obfuscating identifier.
 This can be either an integer or a string.
 This is an optional
         parameter.
 If the user does not provide one, then this will be based on the name of the model itself.
 This means that "common" models (e.g. User) may have the same obfuscated values across different web apps.
-To prevent this, the key should be explictly provided.
+This can be prevented by passing in a value to this parameter or by setting a seed (by running rails generate cloak_id install)
     </td>
   </tr>
   <tr>
     <td> prefix </td>
     <td> Obfuscating the identifier results in a string.
 To better help developers understand what type of resource
          if being identified, an optional prefix may be specified.
-If none is provided, then all cloaked identifiers will start with the letter 'X'.
+If none is provided, then a prefix will be created based on the name of the model.
 This prefix must start with a alphabetic character.
     </td>
   </tr>
 </table>